Complaining about misleading information from HMRC

 The Information Commissioner’s Office explains more about your rights and how to make a subject access request.

-Armed with the additional information received from this request you may be able, perhaps with the help of a tax professional, to continue the challenge.
+Armed with the additional information received from this request you may be able to continue your complaint.
 When writing your subject access request letter, you will need to consider for what time period you are asking about.
 You might find that you need information for earlier years if the problem originated some time ago.

 What should I do when I have gathered evidence about HMRC having misled me?